Skip to content

 Does DataRobot provide partner integrations?

-DataRobot offers an an Alteryx add-in and a Tableau extension.
-A Snowflake integration allows joint users to execute Feature Discovery projects in DataRobot while performing computations in Snowflake for minimized data movement.
+DataRobot offers a Snowflake integration to allow joint users to execute Feature Discovery projects in DataRobot while performing computations in Snowflake for minimized data movement.

 What is the difference between prediction and modeling servers?